Certificate in Apparel + Fashion Technology – Patternmaking

 Use core patternmaking skills to make (develop) unstructured flat patterns for outerwear garments for women, men, and children - does not include structured patternmaking such as lingerie or undergarments, swimwear, or tailoring.
 It also covers taking and recording body measurements or using standard size charts to develop patterns.
 Patterns are developed, then cut out and sewn up to test-fit to workplace requirements.

-CPD 2: Pattern Design Technology 2 - Pattern Development
+• CPD 2: Pattern Technology 2 - Pattern Development

-CPD 3: Pattern Design Technology 3 - Grading
+• CPD 3: Pattern Technology 3 - Grading

-The application of accepted procedures and Whitecliffe Fashion Tech requirements that demonstrate an understanding of health and safety requirements, workplace practice, communication skills, and behavioural expectations in apparel and manufacturing organisations.
+The application of accepted industry procedures that demonstrate an understanding of health and safety requirements, workplace practice, communication skills, and behavioural expectations in apparel and manufacturing organisations.

 Graduates will be able to: